 - Poor vision in bright light

 - Frequent changes in eyeglasses or contact lens prescription

-Although cataract surgery is considered safe, there are certain risks associated with any surgery.
+We perform all cataract surgeries in our surgery center, housed at the Mansfield office.
+Cataract surgery is an outpatient procedure that requires only light sedation.
+Surgery is done through micro-incisions on the surface of the eye, making the risks involved with surgery very low.
 Some of these risks may include pain, infection, swelling and bleeding.
 Most patients undergo this procedure without any complications.

 Premium Lens Implants

 The goal of a premium lens implant is to reduce the need for glasses after cataract surgery.
 Premium lens implants are ideal for patients who have presbyopia, astigmatism or both.